decentology/fast-floward-1/week1/day1/readMe.md

-# Welcome to Fast Floward
+# A Note Before You Start

 We cannot wait for you to join this community of builders.
 Before we kick things off, please watch our [Welcome Video](https://youtu.be/5xqf8ugzsrc), which will give you an overview of what to expect in the Fast Floward bootcamp and two pieces of advice to help guide you through the next three weeks.